max-niederman/website/src/pages/site.md

 Tag names follow the same convention as slugs on this site: all lowercase and hyphenation for word seperation.

+### Dates

+The publication date I believe is self-explanatory; it's the date when the page was first live on this website.

+The update date is the date of the last *substantive* change to the page.
+This does not include changes which fix typoes or other trivial mistakes.

+### Status

+The status tag is used for the "completeness" of the page.
+Currently, the following statuses are used:

+- "draft" refers to a rough draft.
+- "mature draft" refers to a mature draft.
+- "in progress" refers to a page which is at the moment complete, but will become incomplete in the future.
+For instance, the [Changelog](/changelog) will never be "complete," only "in progress."
+- "complete" refers to a page which is complete and will always, bar modification, be so.

 ## User Interface

 This website's design is *very* inspired by that of [Gwern.net](https://gwern.net).
 Currently it's more or less a copy lacking a few features such as